View a Chinese translation of this page here.

 References: up to 5

 Letters in response to articles published in Heart are welcomed and should be submitted electronically as eLetters via the journal’s website.
-Contributors should go to the abstract or full text of the article in question.
-In the right hand column on the article webpage is a section entitled ‘Responses’.
-Click on ’Submit a response’ and complete the online form.
+Contributors should go to the abstract or full text of the article in question and click on the ‘Responses’ tab.

 Letters relating to or responding to previously published items in the journal will be reviewed by the editor and shown to those authors of the original article, where appropriate.
 The authors will be invited to submit a response.